WICG/attribution-reporting-api/event_attribution_reporting_clicks.md

-# Attribution Reporting API for Click-Through
+# Attribution Reporting for Click-Through Measurement

 This document is an explainer for a potential new web platform feature which allows for measuring and reporting ad click conversions.